ilg-deprecated/arm-none-eabi-gcc-build/README-8.2.1-1.3.md

 The binaries were built using
-[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of build environments based on slightly older systems that should be compatible with most recent systems.
+[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of build environments based on slightly older distributions, that should be compatible with most recent systems.

 - GNU/Linux: all binaries built with GCC 7.2, running in a CentOS 6